ewedell/BSCAMPP_code/README.md

 # USAGE

+To get started there are testing files available in the testing folder.
+Simply enter the BSCAMPP_code directory and use the command as follows:

+python3 EPA-ng-SCAMPP-batch-2.py -i ./testing/aln_dna.fa.raxml.bestModel -t ./testing/backbone.tree -d ./ -a ./testing/aln_dna.fa -b 100

+Versions 1 and 3 can also be used with the above command.
+The jplace file should appear in the BSCAMPP_code directory.

-Usage for all three versions is as follows ->
+A more comprehensive usage for all three versions is as follows ->

 usage: EPA-ng-SCAMPP-batch-#.py [-h] -i INFO -t TREE -d OUTDIR -a ALIGNMENT
                                 [-o OUTPUT] [-m MODEL] [-b SUBTREESIZE]
                                 [-V VOTES] [-s SUBTREETYPE] [-n TMPFILENBR]
-                                [-q QALIGNMENT] [-f FRAGMENTFLAG] [-v]
+                                [-q QALIGNMENT] [-f FRAGMENTFLAG] [-v] '' optional arguments:

-optional arguments:
   -h, --help            show this help message and exit -i INFO, --info INFO  Path to model parameters